USACE-Cloud-Compute/ras-runner/actions/link/update-bfile-skip-dss.md

 }
 ```

+### Error Handling

+- Returns errors if:
+  - The specified bFile is not found in the local directory.
+  - File reading fails.
+  - File writing fails.

+## Usage Notes
 This action should be run after ensuring the bFile has been copied locally using the `copy-local` action to ensure the file exists in the expected local directory.

-## Implementation Notes

 - This action modifies files in place.
 - It assumes that the necessary files are already present in a local directory accessible to the runner.